ibbles/LearningUnreal/Things That Broke My Plans.md

 This note is about things I didn't know about Unreal Engine that ruined a design idea I had but was forced to scrap.

+# Blueprint Reconstruction Wrecks Havoc With Everything

+[[Blueprint Reconstruction]] is the process of serializing all Components in a [[Blueprint Actor]] instance, destroying them, and the recreating them from the [[Blueprint Class]].

+Components added with Add TYPE Component are not recreated.
+They are just gone.

-# Landscape Proxies Not Avaiable In Packaged Applications
+# Landscape Proxies Not Available In Packaged Applications

 They are, just not through the [[Landscape]].
 Go via the [[Landscape Info]] instead.

 # Cannot Call Enable Input On A Pawn